The leprechaun is one of the symbols of St. Patrick’s Day. Here’s a poem about the leprechaun for the holiday…

 **Machree means "my dear" in Irish English.

 This article was posted on Saturday, March 16th, 2013 at 9:14 pm and is filed under Countries & Cultures, English, Folk Lore, Holidays Around the World, Ireland, Languages, Leprechauns, Poems, Poetry, St. Patrick's Day, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply